bthomas50/Comp8551Assignment4/README.txt

 ##################################
 ############### Q6 ###############
 ##################################
+C++ time: 4400 - 4770 microseconds
+MMX time: 689 - 800 microseconds
+SSE time: 740 - 800 microseconds

+MMX - 45 lines
+SSE - 43 lines

+MMX seems to be slightly faster.
+Both give significant performance increases over C++ code.

+MMX seems to have a few extra
+instructions that may not be necessary, yet it runs faster.

 See <./Part_2/8551_asgn4> visual studio solution.
 Please make sure to run "Build Solution" before running the app, to make sure the dll gets built.